Sunday, September 24, 2023

 Turns out how to declutter your home responsibly is a lesson in how to be more sustainable all around.
 And this checklist will help.

 Let’s be real.
 The easiest way to deal with your clutter is to chuck it in the trash and move on with your junk-free life.
 However, this only makes more clutter for the planet.
 It is not the most sustainable decision, even if it brings peace of mind at home.
 When it comes to sorting through unwanted possessions in your home, there are a few different measures you can take that are more eco-friendly.
-Most important: declutter the declutter process with a simple checklist.
+Most important: declutter your declutter process with a simple checklist.
 Every item should fall into a category: keep, repurpose, donate, sell, or recycle.

 How to declutter your home checklist